 1980: Delores Rawlins, Oxnard UHSD

 Teacher of the Year

-Ventura County Teacher of the Year
+Ventura County Educator of the Year

-The Ventura County Office of Education (VCOE) invites school districts, charter schools, professional organizations, and private schools countywide to participate in the California Teachers of the Year Program.
+The Ventura County Office of Education (VCOE) invites school districts, charter schools, professional organizations, and private schools countywide to participate in the California Educator of the Year Program.
 This program highlights educational innovation, student learning, and the rewards of teaching.
 Further, the program attracts public attention to the positive aspects of our educational system.

 In 1972, California began recognizing outstanding teachers.
 Thirty-two years later, this endeavor provides an arena for fostering the highly qualified teacher standard emphasized in the federal No Child Left Behind Act.
 The program results in the annual selection of five teachers statewide who reflect the diversity of our teachers and students.
 The process pays tribute to California's teaching force, the complexity of challenges that confront our schools, and the need to promote collaboration and teamwork to meet those challenges.
 While finding "the five best" teachers out of 300,000-plus may be next to impossible, the program strives to find five "of the best to represent the best."

 Please help to identify and honor our county's exemplary and highly qualified teacher who will represent our students and schools at the state Teacher of the Year program.

 The overall purpose of the California Teachers of the Year Program is to pay tribute to the tireless efforts of our state's outstanding teachers.
 In doing so, the program brings deserved recognition to the 300,000 California members of the teaching profession.